How to Run the Numbers on a Home Loan Refinance: A Worked Example

 - Principal repaid so far: ₹2,51,120

-- Outstanding balance (May 2024): ₹52,48,880
+- Outstanding balance: ₹52,48,880

 The New Offer on the Table

-The competing bank's offer was as follows:
+Suppose the competing bank's offer reads as follows:

 - New interest rate: 8.05% (floating, RLLR-linked)